ATTPC/ATTPCROOTv2/README.md

 # For developers

 ### Formatting code for pull requests
+Pull requests submitted should have the code formated in the [ROOT style](https://root.cern/contribute/coding_conventions/).
+Never include a header file when a forward decleration is sufficient.
+Only include header files for base classes or classes that are used by value in the class definition.

-Pull requests submitted should have the code formated in the linux stlye with tabs as 4 spaces instead of 8.
-The GNU program `indent` can be used to easily reformat code before commiting changes.
-If called from the root directory as `indent [files]`, it will read the local profile `.indent.pro`.
-If called elsewhere, the proper command line arguments need to be passed `indent -linux -i4 -pmt [files]`.
-If there is a region of code you want to make sure is not reformatted by `indent` you can use control comments.
-Formatting of code is turned off with the comment `// *INDENT-OFF*` and re-enabled with the comment `// *INDENT-ON*`.
+Before submitting a pull request, reformat the code using `clang-format`.
+If run from within the repository it will pick up the `.clang-format` file detail the style.
+This file is also reproduced on the page detailing ROOT the ROOT coding style.
+If for some reason you need a section of code to not be formatted, you can turn off formatting using comment flags.
+Formatting of code is turned off with the comment `// clang-format off` and re-enabled with the comment `// clang-format on`.

-To the extent possible, keep `#include` statements in source files.
-In a header file, a forward decleration is always preferable to a `#include`, if possible.
+All data members of a class should be private or protected and begin with the letter `f`, followed by a capital letter.
+All member functions should begin with a capital letter.
+Private data members should be declared first, followed by the private static members, the private methods and the private static methods.
+Then the protected members and methods and finally the public methods.

+Avoid raw c types for anything that might be written to disk (any memeber variable), instead use ROOT defined types like `Int_t` defined in `Rtypes.h`.
 If any changes are made to the memory layout of a class, the version number in the ROOT macro `ClassDef` needs to be incremented.
 If the class overrides any virtual function, the macro `ClassDefOverride` should be used instead.
-Classes should follow ROOT standards.
-For members of a class, prefer ROOT types (ie Double_t) over native types.
-All members of a class should start with the letter "f", and all functions should begin with a capital letter, and be camel case.

 ### Adding a class